linera-io/linera-protocol/examples/amm/README.md

 ### Using GraphiQL

-Before performing any operation we need to provide liquidity to it, we will `AddLiquidity` operation, navigate to `http://localhost:8080/chains/$CHAIN_1/applications/$AMM_APPLICATION_ID`
+Before performing any operation we need to provide liquidity to it, so we will use the `AddLiquidity` operation, navigate to `http://localhost:8080/chains/$CHAIN_1/applications/$AMM_APPLICATION_ID`

 To perform `AddLiquidity` operation: